 However, in the face of idealism there is the harsh reality of Europe as it is today.
 Threats and challenges are emerging, some of which are not being extinguished.
 Borders are not being respected or are closing, and countries are leaving the European Union – Brexit was a shock.
 There are disappointed hopes and shared responsibilities in our democracies, which are struggling with populism and demagogy.
 We therefore need to rediscover the strength of a collective ambition, which is the only guarantor of peace.
 It is around those universal values of human rights that we must reforge the European identity that is so keenly sought.
 The mission of the Council of Europe and of the European Court of Human Rights, created in 1959, is imperilled, and we must protect and defend it.

 Some countries wish to leave the European Court of Human Rights, which imperils it.
 Protectionist and nationalist feelings of an aggravated nature are also threatening it.
 However, through its judgments the Court has strengthened freedom and justice across the continent.
 Human rights and justice are therefore more important than ever.
 Here, first and foremost, in the Council of Europe, we must denounce justice that results in killing – that should never be our justice.
 We wish to see the universal abolition of the death penalty.
-One hundred and forty-one states out of 198 have abolished de jure or de facto the death penalty, but in 2015, 1 304 people were put to death in 25 countries.
+One hundred and forty-one States out of 198 have abolished de jure or de facto the death penalty, but in 2015, more than 1 300 people were put to death in 25 countries.
 And the country we thought the most democratic, the United States of America, has practised the death penalty in several States.

 Let us also denounce all forms of corruption: the deep-seated evil that undermines States, institutions and individuals.
 More than elsewhere, it is in the Council of Europe that we should be vigilant.
 Some parliamentarians who are members of our Assembly seem to have been implicated in matters relating to their mission and function.
 They seem to be implicated in matters that are being dealt with by the courts and which would have involved other parliamentarians, so the circle has expanded.
 The centre of this vicious circle means that the Council of Europe needs to grapple with the problem.